 Prior to our recent technological breakthroughs, achieving extremely precise weight measurements were simply not possible with strain gauge technology.
 This was due to the design of the strain gauge load cell.
 Even with pneumatic or hydraulic load cells, engineers could not perfect high precision.

-The strain gauge load cell has been the standard load cell of the industry for the past sixty years.
-It’s fabricated with sections that include a thin piece of metal.
-The spring element within the load cell resembles a miniature diving board and is attached to the scale between the bottom of the scale platform and the bottom of the scale.
+Suppose you decide to apply a mechanical force to this load cell.
 The spring element bends under the weight of the object placed upon the scale platform.
 When the spring element bends, it forces the flexors and strain gages to bend, and that creates electrical resistance within the strain gages, which is sent to an Analog to Digital converter, converted into a digital signal and sent to the digital indicator, where it is displayed numerically.

 One of the major problems with strain gage load cells is the material many manufacturers use in their construction.
 While aluminum definitely has its place in scale design, using it for strain gage load cells benefits no one but the manufacturer.
-While it’s inexpensive to tool, it leaves the load cell vulnerable to damage from shock and overloading, which ultimately affects the accuracy of the scale.
-Another problem is the resolution strain gages can achieve.
-Even with our superior construction and design, strain gages simply aren’t capable of very high resolution measurements at higher capacities.
+While it’s inexpensive to design for the tool, it leaves the load cell vulnerable to damage from shock and overloading, which ultimately affects the accuracy of the scale.
+That is why engineers prefer stainless steel, which is durable and can handle strain easily.

-However, it was extremely sensitive to temperature and air currents in the working environment and that could cause drifts in accuracy.
+However, it was extremely sensitive to temperature and air currents in the working environment and that could cause inaccurate readings.
 Additionally, they cannot provide high resolution for larger capacities.
 These scales are also far more expensive than strain gage load cells both to purchase and operate.

 Welcome to the Future

 Two transducers are affixed to either side of a thicker spring element.
 One acts as a transmitter and the other a receiver.
 The transmitter sends a SAW wave to the receiver, where it is amplified and sent back to the transmitter.
 This happens continually.

 SAW load cells are inherently more accurate than strain gage load cells because there is no analog to digital signal conversion that needs to take place.
 They are less affected by changes in temperature and air currents and are more stable over time.

-By using one of our ultra precision scales in conjunction with our setpoint controller, you’ll be able to batch various types of petrochemical, chemical, pharmaceutical, and paint formulations and automate this process to eliminate human error and increase productivity.
-With this type of automation and a variety of computer options, the high capacity ultra precision scale can take your finely detailed work and make your business an even greater commercial success.
+By using one of our ultra-precision scales in conjunction with our setpoint controller, you’ll be able to batch various types of petrochemical, chemical, pharmaceutical, and paint formulations and automate this process to eliminate human error and increase productivity.
+With this type of automation and a variety of computer options, the high capacity ultra-precision scale can take your finely detailed work and make your business an even greater commercial success.